joeapearson/elixir-k8s-probe/README.md

 end
 ```

-Each of the three probes must be a function that returns either `:ok` or `:error`.
-How you
+Each of the probe functions must return either `:ok` or `:error`.
+How you implement your probe
-implement your probe really depends on your application.
+really depends on your application.

 Having written your probe, you can configure K8sProbe to use it by passing it in the configuration.
 Here's what your `application.ex` file might look like: